 In example 3.15, the calculation follows a high-level abstraction only.

 Switch statements tend to be used a lot, especially by beginners.

 The problem with them is that:

-❌We don't always have to do something for each value we set (indeed, they support default).
+You don't always have to do something for each value we set (indeed, they support default).

-❌It's easy to forget a break statement in-between values.
+It's easy to forget a break statement in between values.

-The author suggests avoiding putting functionalities into default clauses.
+Avoid putting functionalities into default clauses.

 #4 RULE: Only inherit from interfaces

 Usually, you inherit from classes or abstract classes.